zendesk/node-publisher/README.md

 - The master branch is called `master`.
 - A `.nvmrc` file is present in the root of your package.
 In case it is missing, the release fails in its preparation phase.
+- The tool expects the build generation script to be called `build`.
+Otherwise, the build step is skipped.

 ## Lifecycle